zencart/documentation/content/user/first_steps/how_do_i_install.md

 If it's unclear where the publicly-accessible files are to be uploaded, ask your hosting company for assistance in determining what your **webroot** folder should be.

+Generally you will install Zen Cart either in your webroot or in a subfolder below it.
+See [deployment configurations](/user/first_steps/deployment_configurations/) for more details.

 ### Where will my files be in cPanel?

 Your files will go into your webroot, as defined above.